swastiksagar/wazuhlabproject/README.md

 ---

 *Generated report can be seen under reporting section and could be delete or downloaded in **PDF** format.
-The sample report has been uploaded under the file section of the wazuhlabproject repositories*<br>
+The sample report has been uploaded under the report folder file section of the wazuhlabproject repositories*<br>

 *Disclaimer: Only use this in closed environment.*